-Hearing the firsthand accounts from survivors of the nuclear blast was to me the most heartbreaking.
-The photos and videos where survivors tell their personal stories and loss was very moving.
+Hearing firsthand accounts from survivors of the nuclear blast was heartbreaking to me.
+The photos and videos where survivors tell their personal stories and loss were very moving.
 You can read about this nuclear attack in books, but it never comes near hearing survivors tell about it.

 Although this museum is smaller than the atomic bomb museum in Hiroshima, it is well-laid out with nice displays and good English explanations.
 The whole museum has a strong message of Peace.

-I particularly loved how they have managed to capture such an atmospheric vibe at this museum.
-The old wall and statues from the close-by cathedral Urakami Cathedral hit by the atomic bomb make quite an impression.
+I particularly love how they have captured such an atmospheric vibe at this museum.
+The old wall and statues from the close-by cathedral Urakami Cathedral hit by the atomic bomb, make quite an impression.

-I also like how they connected Nagasaki’s fatal history in 1945 with today’s situation on the nuclear side.
-They have, for instance, a chilling illustration of the countries that have nuclear weapons today.
-I found it quite upsetting and sad to learn that so many nations still have nuclear weapons even today when they know its impact if they are ever used.
+I also like how they connect Nagasaki’s fatal history in 1945 with today’s nuclear situation worldwide.
+They have, for instance, an illustration of a map showing all the countries with nuclear weapons today.
+I found it quite upsetting and sad to learn that so many countries still have nuclear weapons even today when they know their devastating impact if they are ever used.